notfoundry/turing.reflect/README.md

   * class instance creation
   * class assignability checks
   * n-arity function invocation
-  * function return value typ inferencing
+  * function return value type inferencing
   * function argument type inferencing

 Pervasive operations are actions that have the ability to modify the constructs with which they interact, such as